tom-90/RROx/plugins/world/README.md

 ## Changelog

+### v1.1.15 14-11-2023
+- ``Fixed`` Issues after new game update

+Note: this update does not include graphics for the new freight types and industry yet.
+This will come in the future.
+This update is purely meant to get RROx working again for the new update.

 ### v1.1.14 14-10-2023
 - ``Enhancement`` Added support for Lima 280 Locomotive as new locomotive type.
 (Thanks to [Mordred](https://github.com/mordred-random))
 - ``Enhancement`` Added Support for "DSPRR Coach" as new rolling stock type.
 (Thanks to [Mordred](https://github.com/mordred-random))